 How to associate a large amount of assets with existing products in Plytix

-The fastest way to link assets and products together in Plytix is by using the importer.
-This article will discuss two methods for bulk asset mapping, depending on if you have URLs for each of your assets or you need to generate them using the PIM.
+The fastest ways to link assets and products together in Plytix are either by choosing criteria in your asset file names to link them to products automatically, or by importing asset URLs in a CSV file.
+This article will discuss these two methods for bulk asset mapping, as well as what to do if you need to generate URLs for your assets using the PIM.

 Linking Assets in Bulk via CSV Import